-The sample timetable below is a typical one week English & STEM summer programme at King Edward’s School.
+The sample timetable below is a typical one week English and STEM summer camp.

 Well balanced, nutritious three cooked meals are provided in the beautiful dining hall.
 Drinks and biscuits are available in the lesson breaks.
 Packed lunches are provided for excursions.

+King Edward’s has excellent on-site facilities include an indoor swimming pool and an all-weather sports pitch.
 Well-equipped sports hall; large playing fields; tennis courts; large astro-turf playing fields; outdoor climbing wall; TVs & common areas in boarding houses; indoor heated swimming pool.
-Student computer room plus a computer in each boarding houses as well as Wi-fi are also available.
+Student computer room plus a computer in each boarding houses.
+Wi-Fi available throughout.

 Laundry: Laundry is done once a week.
 All bed linen is provided and is laundered once a week.
 Towels are not provided.

 King Edward’s school was established in 1553 by King Edward VI (only son of the late King Henry VIII), and is one of the famous English private schools in the south of England.
 The School is situated in a picturesque 120 acre campus in beautiful village of Witley, Surrey.
 It is within an hour of both Central London and the south coast of England.
 Famous past students include Ivor Caplin MP; Liz Gordon MP, Edd China, Guinness World Record holder; and Du’aine Ladejo, the Olympic gold medallist, etc.

 The School offers a blend of forward-thinking and traditional values in a secure environment where young people can be nurtured – intellectually, spiritually, emotionally, culturally and socially – through the transition from childhood to adulthood.